alexandergall/bf-sde-nixpkgs/README.md

 given platform.
 The `bin/<name>` executable is just a shell script which invokes `run_switchd.sh`.

-If `platform` is `model`, the runtime environment includes the Tofino model binary and the `run_tofino_model.sh` utility script.
+If `platform` is one of the model platform (`model`, `modelT2` etc.), the runtime environment includes the Tofino model binary and the `run_tofino_model.sh` utility script.
 The `bin/<name>` executable, in addition to calling `run_switchd.sh`, also starts `run_tofino_model.sh` in the background and calls `veth_setup.sh` to create the `veth` virtual interfaces that connect to the emulated ports of the model.
 By default, the output of the `tofino-model` and `bf_switchd` programs are both sent to `stdout` and `stderr`.
 If the script is called with open file descriptors 3 and/or 4, the model will write its `stdout` and `stderr` to descriptors 3 and 4, respectively.
 For example, calling the script with

 ```
 $ /nix/store/.../bin/<name> >switch.log 2>&1 3>model.log 3>&4